 The Platinum Card from American Express

 You'll get many of the same benefits from The Platinum Card from American Express as you will from a Chase Sapphire Preferred account.
-However, your higher annual fee comes with one important perk: access to VIP airport lounges around the world.
+However, your higher annual fee comes with one important perk: enroll in Priority Pass™ Select and have access to over 600 participating airport lounges around the world.
 Airport lounges can protect you better than shopping malls or high-rise buildings.
 Plus, everyone knows that zombies struggle to make it past TSA screening checkpoints.

 Citi Diamond Preferred Card